 Windows and entrances are important character-defining features of a heritage building.
 Entrances are often the focus of the principal elevation of heritage buildings.
 Both windows and entrances reflect changes in the original design and often exhibit fine quality craftsmanship.
 Window elements include frames, sash, muntins and glazing.
-Elements of window and door structural openings include: sills; heads; decorative trim outside the structural opening such as labels, hoods and lintels; mouldings and exterior shutters and any associated hardware.
+Elements of window and door structural openings include: sills; heads; decorative trim outside the structural opening such as labels, hoods and lintels; mouldings and shutters associated exterior and any hardware.